 Because guests draw on life experience, skills, and vocabulary, to solve the puzzles, Norder says they typically recommend The Great Escape Room for adults and kids 12 and older.
 The guidelines don’t exist because of content—there’s nothing inappropriate, explains Norder.
 Instead, she says, the guidelines exist because it’s unlikely that younger children could solve the puzzle in the limited timeframe.

-However, younger children can certainly participate in functions for multi-aged groups.
+However, younger children can certainly participate in private events.
 “We had a 50th wedding anniversary where the age spread was from 6 to 85.
 Everyone had fun!” says Norder.
 “The younger kids really enjoyed the scavenger hunt part of the game.
 They might not be the strongest puzzle solvers, but they enjoy being part of the shared family experience.”

 They’ve had so many requests to accommodate younger children’s birthday groups that they’re working on a modification to the current room with clues and puzzles geared to the 8-12 age range.
 “They’re the ones watching Scooby Doo,” says Norder.
 “They really want to get into the fun of the puzzles!”

-The Grand Rapids Escape Room currently has two rooms with the same puzzle – Sherlock’s Study.
-The set-up works well for larger groups, because they can race each other to solve the room.
+The Grand Rapids Escape Room currently has four rooms with different puzzles: Dr. Watson's Infirmary, Professor Moriarty's GameRoom, Sherlock Holmes' Library, and The President's Bunker.
+The set-up of Sherlock Holmes' Library works well for larger groups, because they can race each other to solve the room.
 Or, part of the group can solve the room while the other part enjoys the game/waiting room, playing foosball, bean bag toss, and doing brain teaser wooden puzzles—then the teams can switch places after the first one solves the room.
-The Great Escape Room also offers catering, so your group can enjoy hors devours and drinks before or after your escape attempt.
-(BYOB for alcoholic beverages.
-For more info on catering, click here.)

 “We’ve had some great offsite corporate days with employees of companies like Consumers Energy and Kellogg,” says Norder.
 Corporate customers are surprised by how many of the skills they use to solve the puzzles are related to the work they do every day.
 “There’s a deadline, a goal, and there are problems to solve,” explains Norder.
 “They have to work with all of their personalities, negotiate, work through bumps and hiccups, and take into account all of the valuable knowledge people have outside of the workplace.
 And they have to do it all within an hour!”